 - Research repair costs and safety ratings.
 Vehicles with expensive parts or high theft rates cost more to insure no matter which carrier you pick.
 Advanced safety features like automatic emergency braking qualify for discounts with most major insurers.

-Drivers with violations or poor credit usually pay less with carriers that specialize in nonstandard policies.
+Drivers with violations or poor credit often pay less with carriers that specialize in nonstandard policies.
 Rates vary by violation type and credit score.
 MoneyGeek's analysis of car insurance for high-risk drivers shows the cheapest rates for each profile.

 Compare Car Insurance Coverage Types